Lakshan-coder/Escape/README.md

 Overview

-Glitch Escape is a simple 2D top-down shooter developed using Unity as part of an intermediate game development module.
+Escape is a simple 2D top-down shooter developed using Unity as part of an intermediate game development module.
 The game focuses on implementing core Unity systems such as prefabs, coroutines, physics-based movement, and collision detection.

 Gameplay